kapawlak/temp_lab_host/Courses/345/3L/lab4.md

 $$
 :::

-Finally, in order to produce a standing wave we must meet the boundary conditions that will form a wave.
+Finally, in order to produce a standing wave, we must meet the boundary conditions that will form a wave.
 As you will see our apparatus is one that has a closed boundary at each end.
 That is to say that the string is fixed on both ends.

 Recall that the boundary conditions are that there must an integer multiple of half wavelengths along the length, $L$, of the string. [](#Equation-boundaryConditions) expresses this mathematically.